uvatmvf/GameOfPatti/README.md

 As a first person shooter, players have an array of weapon choices.
 Choice of weapon is restricted by terrain, and mode of combat.

-Bows and arrows are used only from within chariots.
+Bows and arrows are used from chariots.
 With the exception of special weapons, arrows are not unlimited.
 Arrows regenerate like mana.
-Replenishment should be a point of gameplay.

 Lances are used from atop an elephant to attack grounded combatants; whom can defend themselves by successfully grabbing the lance and pulling the attacker off the elephant.
+Player to Player combat atop an elephant or on a chariot uses fists to throw or punch a combatant off.
+Player to Player combat on the ground uses swords maces and fists.
 A chariot that is struck by a lance should throw the wielder with damage.
-Player combat on the ground using swords maces and fists.
 Players can be damaged by NPCs, such as getting thrown and trampled under an elephant.

 ## NPC combatants